I Tried Fasting Without Food for 40 Days | Here’s What I Learned

 Who Shouldn’t Fast?

-(In fact, children shouldn’t do severely “time restricted eating” or “intermittent fasting” that involves skipping breakfast, either, according to this study.)
+- Children (In fact, children shouldn’t do severely “time-restricted eating” or “intermittent fasting” that involves skipping breakfast, either, according to this study.)

 Obese people are most likely to fast, and I’ve read of some fasting for 8 weeks or more.
 Obesity itself presents an enormous risk of death, and so do possibly even more extreme solutions like gastric bypass.

 They should be under very close medical supervision.
-Because while it may be tempting to think “go big or go home” with the long water fasts, risk of cardiac arrhythmia and renal damage or hyperacidity is also higher.
+Because while it may be tempting to think “go big or go home” with the long water fast, the risk of cardiac arrhythmia and renal damage or hyperacidity is also higher.

-As I strip down broken parts and bits of organs and fat stores and muscle and tissues, a similar process occurs in me, emotionally and mentally.
+As I strip down broken parts and bits of organs, fat stores, and muscles and tissues, a similar process occurs in me, emotionally and mentally.

-To allow spirit triumph over body, for a time.
-To bring the mortal body low, to humble it, so that only spirit is strong.
+And, this is why the spiritual seekers and mystics fast, for even longer periods of time than I do to allow spirit triumph over the body, for a time, and to bring the mortal body low, to humble it, so that only the spirit is strong.

 For many, fasting is a way to humble oneself to be more capable of giving thanks and worshiping divinity.

 In my weakness, I also learn how strong I am.
-I discover that I can do hard things.
-That I can mentally overcome the weakness of the flesh.
+I discover that I can do hard things and that I can mentally overcome the weakness of the flesh.